-- Sports teams, managers, trainers and coaches where the results of teamwork are fought with energy and emotion.
+- Sports teams, managers, trainers, and coaches are where the results of teamwork are fought with energy and emotion.

-- Any volunteer organizations where experience and expertise are contentious issues because there are far less “paid” personnel in conventional leadership positions.
+- Any volunteer organizations where experience and expertise are contentious issues because there are far fewer “paid” personnel in conventional leadership positions.

 Even in these situations, however, the focus is on developing the skills needed to handle complex circumstances rather than on solving them.
 Unfortunately, many situations are simply unsolvable.
-To use your energy to find and obliterate issues will result in frustration and burnout.
+Using your energy to find and obliterate issues will result in frustration and burnout.

 Helpful skills in case you experience this more often

 If you are confronted with such situations more often, it makes sense to train yourself in the following skills.: